dynamicguy/mw-docs/docs/api-process/product.md

 ## Introduction

-This guide describes how to obtain products from the MajorityWorld GraphQL API.
+This guide describes how to obtain products from the DrikGallery GraphQL API.

 You can either retrieve a single product or a list of products.
 You may require a list of products in many situations, for example, when you need to simply display the catalog in your storefront, or to provide a third party service with a list of products available in your store.